sleepymalc/pbb.wtf/content/posts/Marta/index.md

 	<img width="80%"src="figures/sakura.png"/>
 </p>

-I actually quite like the look of Sakura 🌸, but since I use dark mode throughout all application, hence I just give up on this...
+I actually quite like the look of Sakura 🌸, but since I use dark mode as my main theme, hence I just give up on this...
 Definitely try it out!
-To change the theme, you can either just work in the configuration file, or to [search the `Switch Theme` *action*](gifs/posts/Marta#search-action):
+To change the theme, you can either just change the `tmeme` (the first line in my [personal configuration](#personal-configuration)) in the configuration file, or to search the `Switch Theme` *action*:

 <p align="center">
 	<img width="80%" src="gifs/switch-theme.gif"/>